erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 for element in [1, 2.0, "abc", 'c']
     print element, " ", element.type, "\n"
 ```
 It is not neccesary to define variable *element* upfront.
-If it does not exist it is automically created.
-The values which are assigned can be different for each element of the list.
-If the sequence is a string then of course element is only assigned characters.
+If it does not exist it is automatically created.
+The types of the values which are assigned can be different for each element of the list.
+If the sequence used in the *for .. in* loop is a string then of course element is only assigned characters.
 ##### Function definition
 Functions are defined using the *def* keyword followed by a function name and a pair of parenthesis containing the argument names separated by comma's.
 Even if a function has no arguments the parenthesis are mandatory.
 All arguments are passed by value.
 There is no type checking when the function is called, and more arguments can be sent to the function then are stated in the definition.
 Sending less arguments will result in an error.
 ```